aa-m-sa/summer-url-py/README.md

 ## how to use it?

 The repo (python modules + etc) can be pushed to Heroku as-it-is.
+Set environment variable `SUMMER_APP_CONFIG` to point to a Python object that Flask load as its configuration.
+Your best bet is `appconfig.ProductionConfig`.
+You need also to specify the database URL as another environment variable.
+See `appconfig.py` for details.
 Initialize (Postgres) database with `python initdb.py`.

 ## tests?